dereneaton/pyrad/README.md

 pyrad
 =====

-Assembly and analysis of RADseq data sets
+Assembly and analysis of RADseq data sets.

+In the process of migrating code here from googlecode.